Sonya-7/Russian_Invasion_of_Ukraine/README.md

 - Math

 ### Questions Answered:
-- What country is being invaded??
+- What country is being invaded?
 - How many Prisoners of War captured to date?
 - What is the total count of equipment loss?
 - What is the correlation between Prisoners of War and equipment loss?
-- What inferences can be made from the data and correlations?
+- What inferences about the invasion can be made from the data and correlations within the data?